dogecoin/dogecoin/doc/translation_process.md

 ```

 ### Creating a pull-request
 For general PRs, you shouldn’t include any updates to the translation source files.
 They will be updated periodically, primarily around pre-releases, allowing time for any new phrases to be translated before public releases.
-This is also important in avoiding translation related merge conflicts.
+This is also important in avoiding translation-related merge conflicts.

 When an updated source file is merged into the GitHub repo, Transifex will automatically detect it (although it can take several hours).
 Once processed, the new strings will show up as "Remaining" in the Transifex web interface and are ready for translators.